 Charred Corn With Roasted Red Onion, Avocado And Tomato Salad

-- Preheat oven 200°C or 400°F. Cut red onions in half lengthwise with skin on and place cut side down in oven tray.
+- Preheat oven 200°C or 400°F. Cut red onions in half lengthwise with skin on and place cut side down on sheet pan.
 Drizzle with olive oil and season with salt.
 Roast in oven for 30-40 minutes until soft and brown.

-- Stand corn on its bottom, hold the tip, then using a sharp knife and cut corn from cob by running knife from top to bottom.
+- When cooled, stand corn on its bottom, hold the tip, then using a sharp knife and cut corn from cob by running knife from top to bottom.